This article was last updated on Friday, February 19, 2021 at 2:45pm.

 - Older people or people with underlying medical illnesses

-About 2-14 days after exposure, fever, cough, and shortness of breath might suggest contraction of the virus.
+About 2-14 days after exposure, fever, cough, loss of taste or smell, and shortness of breath might suggest contraction of the virus.
 If you’re experiencing any of these symptoms, contact your doctor ASAP.

-Here are the top questions related to COVID-19 and reproductive health:
+Here are the top questions related to COVID-19, fertility, and trying to conceive:

 Research is still ongoing in this area.
 There are no studies indicating that the virus has any impact on your fertility.
-While coronavirus fears have caused some people to seek out egg freezing, there’s no reason to panic if you haven’t contracted the virus – and there is no known medical indication to seek out egg freezing as a “preventive measure.”
+While coronavirus fears have caused some people to seek out egg freezing, there’s no reason to panic — and there is no known medical indication to seek out egg freezing as a “preventive measure.”

 Dr. Eva Luo, an OB-GYN at Beth Israel Deaconess Medical Center, says, “Nothing in what we currently know and understand about COVID-19 would justify egg freezing or other ART procedures.”